Where I started

 St. George's University School of Medicine

-Grenada and U.S. clinical rotations
+UK, Grenada, and U.S. clinical rotations

 Clinical training that keeps future research grounded in real patient questions, real workflows, and real outcome gaps.